For information on Elvet's child safeguarding policy, see the Child Protection page.

 At Elvet Church, 15th Durham (Elvet) Scout Group and Elvet Explorer Unit provide a great way for young people to make friends, gain new experiences, and learn to work as a team.
 The Scout Group provides opportunities for boys and girls from the age of 6 to 14 years.
 The Explorer Unit is then available until the age of 18.
 After that all adults are welcome to become a Leader.

-If you would like to enrol your child in 15th Durham (Elvet) Scout Group or Elvet Explorer Unit or wish to offer to become a Leader, please contact Richard Smith, Group Scout Leader.
+If you would like to enrol your child in 15th Durham (Elvet) Scout Group or Elvet Explorer Unit or wish to offer to become a Leader, please contact Mark Robinson, Acting Group Scout Leader.